rkyzk/your-poetry/documents/README.md

 #### Home
 Accessibility scored 82 at first.
-I corrected the following points as the report suggested.
+I corrected the following points as suggested in the report.

 1. **Aria IDs are not unique.**<br>
 The same ID was used for as id for Nav.Dropdown in the NabBar and NavBarSecond components.